11.md

 🔧 Take the binary tree implementation and use the static keyword where it makes sense.

-Internal vs external linkage
+Internal vs external linkage for objects

 static int x_global;